favonia/cloudflare-ddns/README.markdown

 Use this when you want to test how the updater responds after DNS records are changed directly in Cloudflare.

 By default, the updater caches Cloudflare API responses to reduce network traffic.
-To make it fetch the latest DNS records every time, disable that cache:
+To fetch fresh DNS records on each check, make the cache expire right away:

 ```yaml
 environment:
   - CACHE_EXPIRATION=1ns
 ```

-With `CACHE_EXPIRATION=1ns`, you can edit DNS records in Cloudflare and watch the updater reconcile them right away.
+After editing DNS records in Cloudflare, watch the updater logs to see how they are reconciled on the next scheduled check.

 `CACHE_EXPIRATION` affects cached Cloudflare API responses.
 It does not affect public IP detection.
 The updater still detects the current public IP addresses each time it runs.